The Difference Between Coins and Tokens

-To obtain a better grasp of the crypto markets, it’s easiest to classify cryptocurrencies into two distinct categories: coins and tokens.
+To obtain a better grasp of the crypto markets, it’s easiest to classify cryptocurrencies into two distinct categories: coins vs tokens.

 Coins refer to any cryptocurrency that has a standalone, independent blockchain — like Bitcoin.

-Coin projects typically draw inspiration from past technologies or other cryptocurrencies and fuse them into an innovative network catering to a specific purpose.
+Coin projects typically draw inspiration from past technologies or other cryptocurrencies.
+Fusing them into an innovative network catering to a specific purpose.

 You might also have heard about Altcoins.
-Basically, we call Altcoins any coins that are an alternative to Bitcoin.
+Basically, Altcoins any coins that are an alternative to Bitcoin.

-Tokens are a unique outlay of broader smart contracts platforms like Ethereum that enable users to create, issue, and manage tokens that are derivatives of the primary blockchain.
+Tokens are a unique outlay of broader smart contracts platforms like Ethereum.
+Enabling users to create, issue, and manage tokens that are derivatives of the primary blockchain.

-For example, the ICO craze of 2017 was fueled by Ethereum’s ERC-20 token standard, which is basically a protocol for creating tokens (besides ETH) on the Ethereum blockchain that can be exchanged with each other.
-Projects would announce or build an application on Ethereum using smart contracts, and issue a native token for use in that application, raising funds directly from investors in ETH in the process.
+For example, the ICO craze of 2017 was fueled by Ethereum’s ERC-20 token standard.
+Which is basically a protocol for creating tokens (besides ETH) on the Ethereum blockchain that can be exchanged with each other.
+Projects would announce or build an application on Ethereum using smart contracts.
+Issuing a native token for use in that application, raising funds directly from investors in ETH in the process.

 Tokens occupy a unique corner of the cryptocurrency market where they function as “utility” tokens within an application’s ecosystem for incentivizing certain behavior or paying fees.
-For example, the popular ERC-20 token Dai is part of the MakerDAO dapp on Ethereum.
+For example, the popular ERC-20 token Dai is part of the MakerDAO dApp on Ethereum.
 MakerDAO is a way for users to access credit instruments like lending/borrowing using Dai, which is designed to be stable.
-ERC-20 tokens like Dai can be exchanged for any other ERC-20 token or other Ethereum-based standards (i.e., ERC-721), including the ETH coin.
+ERC-20 tokens like Dai can be exchanged for any other ERC-20 token or other Ethereum-based standards (i.e., ERC-721), including the ETH coin and stablecoins.